-There were 2,035 plays in the Cowboys’ 2012 season, but some are considerably more memorable than others -- and it doesn’t matter whether they went for Cowboys or against them.
+There were 2,035 plays in the Cowboys’ 2012 season, some are more memorable than others -- and it doesn’t matter whether they went in the Cowboys’ favor or against America’s Team.

 If, if, if.
 That’s the story of the NFL every year.

 A play here or there and the Cowboys would’ve made the playoffs.
 It’s the reason why Garrett is forever saying every play in every game matters.